 If there are multiple skus on the shelf for each product; let the scanners do the work for you.
 Scan unit based items 1 by 1.

-Select a completed at time and upload your completed txt or csv file to the Auditing Tool.
+Select a completed at time and upload your completed .txt file to the Auditing Tool.

 Click Upload after you attach the file.

 6.Edit before you submit your adjustments

 Click the x on any line item you don’t want to adjust, or manually edit any numbers before clicking Save Adjustments.